 You'll need to submit a marketing plan for your project.
-Developing your marketing plan will help you focus on who you want to reach and how you're going to reach them.
+Developing a marketing plan with your Creative Partner will help you focus on who you want to reach and how you're going to reach them.

 We need to know how you're going to reach and attract the people that will take part in or attend your project.
 You'll need to demonstrate that you understand your target groups and have carried out some analysis of potential audiences and participants (you may find some of the audience Research data on our website helpful).
 We'll also expect you to have considered the best ways to communicate with different types of people, as well as how you will use the media (including social media) to promote your project.